 The Supplier Code of Conduct (the “Supplier Code”) sets out clearly the standards of behaviour we expect from all our suppliers across a range of issues and specifically addresses fair treatment of their employees and slavery and human trafficking in their own supply chains.
+This was updated in FY22 to reaffirm our zero-tolerance messaging to suppliers around human trafficking and modern slavery risk, reminding suppliers of their responsibilities to monitor, detect and act on any suspicions of links to such practices including notifying Sage immediately in the event of such a suspicion arising.
 The Supplier Code complements our Supplier Order Terms and Conditions (both of which can be found here) and both documents have been translated into six languages.
-The Supplier Code sets out clearly how suppliers can raise concerns to us, with escalation up to the EVP Property & Procurement and the General Counsel & Company Secretary.
+The Supplier Code sets out clearly how suppliers can raise concerns to us, with escalation up to the General Counsel & Company Secretary.
 Suppliers can also report concerns using our whistleblowing hotline, with any incoming reports reviewed by the General Counsel & Company Secretary, investigated by the Risk team and reported to the Board.

 All new suppliers must agree to sign up to our Supplier Code, giving us comfort that they understand the importance we place on these issues right from the start of our relationship with them.
 Their agreement is confirmed through an automated process which operates across Sage, and if they do not confirm their agreement, they are unable to pass through to the final state of the onboarding process.
-The only country where this remains a manual process is Poland, where supplier onboarding is managed by an outsourced partner and monitored by the Procurement team.
+The only country where this remains a manual process is Poland, where supplier onboarding is managed by an outsourced partner and monitored by the Sage Procurement team.

 We have taken the following steps to improve awareness of issues around slavery and human trafficking this year and to measure the effectiveness of our policies and procedures.